Vedanttrivedi/Noice/app/README.md

 # Noice:Hobby Matching App

-Match your hobbies with user friends and family 's hobbies.
+Match your hobbies with your friends and family 's hobbies.

 ## Getting Started